 Tattersall F.H., Fagiano A.L., Bembridge J.D., Edwards P., Macdonald D.W. & Hart B.J.
-(1999) Does the method of set-aside establishment affect its use by wood mice?
-Journal of Zoology, 249, 472-476
+(1999) Does the method of set-aside establishment affect its use by wood mice?.
+Journal of Zoology, 249, 472-476.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Provide or retain set-aside areas in farmland